 Short marketing videos are quite popular with brands and work best to explain your product’s features and functionalities.
 Through these videos, you can tell your potential customers the USP of your product or service, announce new releases, and address any common questions.
 Animation videos work best in this scenario if you don’t wish to appear on camera or don’t have the budget to hire professionals.
 There are a lot of video marketing tools available today, which makes video production super fun.

 Sharing client testimonials or customer reviews are super effective with videos.
 Though customers can research and get reviews of your product or service from a lot of forums or other mediums, nothing beats a video.
 For starters, videos build credibility.
 It’s difficult to fake video testimonials (well, considering Deepfake isn’t that widespread yet!), so potential customers are more likely to trust and make a purchase.
+Video testimonials can be easily created with a free video testimonial maker that is available online.

 Tell a story about your product